Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot showing CoreDNS deployment rollout in Level 3](./images/coredns-deployment-rollout-level3.png)

-Setup the host machines resolver to use the CoreDNS service that was exposed.
-This will point to the services external IP address, which in this tutorial is the IP Address of the level3 machine (192.168.103.10).
-This requires establishing an ssh session to the machine to complete
+Set up the host machine's resolver to use the CoreDNS service you exposed.
+This points to the service's external IP address, which in this tutorial is the IP address of the level3 machine (192.168.103.10).
+You need to establish an SSH session to the machine to complete this step.

 ```bash
 ssh ubuntu@192.168.103.10